omkar-yewale/Api-Assignment/README.md

 INSTALLATION
 ------------

- * Install the Site Config API module as you would normally install a contributed Drupal module.
+ * Install the Custom Rest API module as you would normally install a contributed Drupal module.

 The configuration page is at /admin/config/custom_rest_api,